Ronaldcdz/Dev-environment/README.md

 ./run.zsh
 ```

-2. Restart your terminal, type tmux, press enter to initiate a tmux server and do:
+2. Restart your terminal, type <pre>tmux</pre>, press enter to initiate a tmux server and do:

 ```tmux
 tmux send-prefix && tmux send-keys Shift+I